nafisazizir/TicTacToe/README.md

 Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## Description
 Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-This project completed with
+This project completed with automatic computer's move that smart enough to beat the players, aka. it's not using random move.
+The computer's move algorithm is to find the possible spot to be marked, and choose the best spot that might have the highest possibilities to win.

 ## Getting Started
 ### Dependencies